Ex-Dividend Date vs. Record Date: Same Day?

-Record date vs. ex-dividend date: since the T+1 settlement switch in May 2024 they fall on the same day for nearly every US dividend.
-The change, measured.
+Is the ex-dividend date the same as the record date?
+Since the T+1 switch in May 2024, yes, they fall on the same day for nearly every US dividend, measured.

-Under U.S. T+1 settlement, the record date and the ex-dividend date of a dividend are the same day for 99% of U.S. dividend events — measured across every dividend on the tape over the trailing twelve months.
-That is a recent development: for decades the ex-dividend date came one business day before the record date, and most explanations you will find online still describe that older world.
-This page walks through what each date means, what the May 2024 settlement change did to the calendar, and what the current data actually shows.
+Under U.S. T+1 settlement, the record date and the ex-dividend date of a dividend are the same day for 99% of U.S. dividend events, measured across every dividend on the tape over the trailing twelve months.
+That is recent: for decades the ex-dividend date came one or two business days before the record date, and most explanations online still describe that older world.
+This page walks through what each date means, follows one real dividend through its four dates, measures the May 2024 change down to the week it happened, and covers the one case where the ex-date still lands after the record date.

 The two dates, in one sentence each

-The two dates answer different questions.
 The record date is corporate bookkeeping: it defines the snapshot of ownership.
-The ex-dividend date is a market convention derived from it: given how long a stock trade takes to settle, the exchanges work backwards from the record date to the last day a purchase can still make it onto the register in time.
+The ex-dividend date is a market convention derived from it, the exchanges work backwards from the record date to the last day a purchase can still settle onto the register in time.

 What changed in May 2024: T+1 settlement

 Settlement is the step where a matched trade actually exchanges shares for cash.
-U.S. equities settled in two business days (T+2) from September 2017, and in one business day (T+1) from May 28, 2024.
-That single change re-linked the two dividend dates: with one-day settlement, a purchase on the day before the record date still settles in time — the last day to buy with the dividend is the day before the record date, and the first day without it is the record date itself.
-Ex-date and record date now coincide.
+U.S. equities settled in three business days (T+3) into September 2017, in two business days (T+2) from September 2017, and in one business day (T+1) from May 28, 2024.
+Each shortening pulled the two dividend dates closer.
+With one-day settlement, a purchase on the day before the record date still settles in time, so the first day without the dividend is the record date itself, ex-date and record date now coincide.

 The exact SQL behind every number